JustYourFriendlyNeighborhoodProgrammer/Assignment_1/README.md

 ![image](https://user-images.githubusercontent.com/83984148/204405265-09f52be9-9b71-4968-9ba1-83011c1ad45c.png)

-3)	Draw an expression tree corresponding to each of the following: (look at the linked jpg)
+3)	Draw an expression tree corresponding to each of the following: (look at the linked png)

     a)	Inorder traversal is:  x / y + 3 * b / c